 A few evenings later, Higgs was in Ellis’ Geneva home sharing a bottle of champagne with family and friends – that day he had read a note that confirmed the particle he had predicted to exist 48 years ago had finally been found.

 The following day, on 4th July 2012, CERN held a conference announcing to the world the discovery of the Higgs Boson.
 Emotions running high in the packed lecture hall, Higgs likened the experience to “being at a football match when the home team has won”.
 Fittingly then, on the Easyjet flight home to Edinburgh, he turned down more champagne in favour of a can of London Pride.

-See JJ Thomson’s 1897 cathode-ray tube, Peter Higgs’ champagne bottle, and experience more great moments of discovery at Collider, opening this November at the Science Museum.
-We are also looking for photos of LHC researchers based outside the UK.
-If interested, please email me on email@example.com.
+See JJ Thomson’s 1897 cathode-ray tube, Peter Higgs’ champagne bottle, and experience more great moments of discovery at Collider, a new exhibition at the Science Museum.